triagemd/stored/README.md

-A simple storage abstraction for interacting with files and directories on different backends.
+Manage files and directories on different storage backends.